moryba/useful-notes/notes.md

 At the moment, this code will respond "How can I help you?" to every user response but "stop" - not too useful.
 However, the while loop, as you will see over the next few exercises, provides a lot of flexibility for processing user input and responding with something that makes sense.

+## Exiting the Conversation

+Previously, we made a while loop to respond to a user until they replied "stop".
+Saying the word "stop" isn't the only, nor is it the typical, way to end a conversation with someone.
+Instead, you may say something like:
+    - I have to leave, by
+    - I need to go.
+I'll cine back later